-The ecotechnic enterprises grew from work started here in the late 1960s to try and regenerate the overgrazed land.
-This community of ecologists, artists and entrepreneurs has grown into what is now Global Ecotechnics.
+Founded in 1969, the Institute of Ecotechnics enterprises and school of philosophy grew from work started here at Synergia Ranch in the late 1960s to try and regenerate the overgrazed land.
+Many of these original ecologists, artists, and entrepreneurs continue to live in community here together today.

-The ranch has occupied 130 acres of high desert, windswept clay soil since 1969, brought to life through ecotechnic ideas that regenerated this badly overgrazed and eroding land.
-With the addition of many tons of compost, damming up the gullies, and planting of over 1,000 windbreak, shade and fruit trees, the ranch’s traditional-style adobe buildings, courtyards, gardens, and geodesic dome today sit at the center of an oasis in the desert.
+The ranch occupies 130 acres of arid high desert that was completely decimated by over-grazing during the earlier half of the 20th century.
+This windswept clay soil was brought to life again through the application of Institute of Ecotechnics ideas and sustainable practices that regenerated the badly overgrazed and eroding land.
+With the addition of many tons of compost, damming up the gullies, and the planting of over 1,000 windbreak, shade, and fruit trees, the ranch’s traditional-style adobe buildings, courtyards, gardens, and geodesic dome today sit at the center of an oasis in the desert.

-One acre of vegetable gardens and 400 fruit trees (apples, peaches and pears) provide organic produce to the Santa Fe community through its Farm to Restaurant program, Beneficial Farms and other local outlets.
+A half acre of vegetable gardens and 400 fruit trees (apples, peaches, apricots, and pears) provide organic produce to the Santa Fe community through its Farm to Restaurant program, Beneficial Farms, and other local outlets.

 The Ranch’s retreat center facilities attract multidisciplinary workshops from around the world.